- NHL Treatment

 Environmental Risk Factors for Lymphoma

-It will probably not to surprise you to learn that exposure to certain chemicals and radiation has been linked
+It will probably not to surprise you to learn that exposure to certain chemicals and radiation has been linked to lymphoma.

 Chemical solvents such as acetone, alcohol (various alcohols, not just ethyl alcohol), toluene, xylene, turpentine, and benzene, are highly toxic and linked to lymphoma.
 Benzene exposure in particular, already a known cause of leukemia, is now linked to lymphoma and is the subject of much research and many lawsuits.